 Curriculum Committee Meetings

-- The Tech Review: This consists of members reviewing course outlines for accuracy and completeness before moving them forward for review by SLOAC, the Distance Ed Committee (if needed) and UDWC.
+This consists of members reviewing course outlines for accuracy and completeness before moving them forward for review by SLOAC, the Distance Ed Committee (if needed) and the Curriculum Chair.

-- NOTE: All meetings are open to the public.
+NOTE: All meetings and tech review sessions are open to the public.

-College of Marin Board Policies (BP) or Administrative Procedures (AP) relevant to curriculum:
+College of Marin Board Policies (BP) or Administrative Procedures (AP) relevant to the curriculum:

 - BP 4020 Program, Curriculum, and Course Development